 Adding a small amount of bleach to a warm bath can help treat bacterial infections and may reduce the severity and duration of your lesions.

-Add 1/3 cup of common 5-percent household bleach to a bathtub full of water and soak the affected area for 10 minutes.
 Be careful not to submerge your head or get any of the water in your mouth or eyes.
 After your bleach bath, rinse off in the shower and pat the sensitive areas dry with a soft towel.